 if another instance of misconduct has occurred and a final written warning has already been issued and remains in force.

 The Council will consider very carefully a decision to dismiss.
 If an employee is dismissed, he/she will receive a written statement of the reasons for his/her dismissal, the date on which the employment will end and details of his/her right of appeal.
-If the sub-committee decides to take no disciplinary action, no record of the matter will be retained on the employee’s personnel file.
+If the sub-committee decides to take no disciplinary action, no record of the matter will be retained on the employee’s personnel file (isn’t this inconsistent with the earlier record keeping policy?).
 Action taken as a result of the disciplinary meeting will remain in force unless it is modified as a result of an appeal.

 The appeal